fudab/fudab.github.io/covid-19/bag_end_world.md

 ## ATC
 ### Xingru Chen and Feng Fu
-##### `Last updated: May 4, 2020`
+##### `Last updated: May 5, 2020`

 * This report provides preliminary results and is work in progress.
 * Original code and data are in the [Github Repository](https://github.com/fudab/COVID-19-ATC).

-### Abstract
+### About
 > ATC stands for all things considered.
-The report provice you all sorts of knowledge about COVID-19 from different perspectives.
+The report offers all sorts of knowledge about COVID-19 from different perspectives.
 ### Data
-> The data we use in our research consist of three parts: the COVID-19 infection information, world population prospects and the rule of law survey results.
+> The data we use in our research consist of three parts: the COVID-19 infection information, world population prospects and other information.

 #### Data Source
 * COVID-19 information: [Johns Hopkins COVID-19 Warehouse](https://github.com/CSSEGISandData/COVID-19)